EgorMaximenko/schur_rep_incr/README.md

 # schur_rep_incr
-This is a collection of tests for the mathematical paper "Bialternant formula for Schur polynomials with repeating variables" by Luis Angel González-Serrano and Egor Maximenko (2024).
+This is a collection of algorithms and tests for the mathematical paper "Bialternant formula for Schur polynomials with repeating variables" by Luis Angel González-Serrano and Egor Maximenko (2024).